-Students are designated Special Students (also known as Visiting Students) if they are enrolled in one or more courses, but are not pursuing a degree.
-Special Student status is not required to enrol in courses offered through the G. Raymond Chang School of Continuing Education .
+Students are designated Special Students (also known as Visiting Students) if they are enrolled in one or more undergraduate courses, but are not pursuing an undergraduate degree.
+Special Student status is not required to enrol in courses offered through the G. Raymond Chang School of Continuing Education , opens in new window.
 Common reasons for Special Student status include:

 - To attempt to qualify for admission to a degree program, typically in graduate studies or professional areas of study